 These gaps are not just academic.
 Black Americans are more likely to be diagnosed at more advanced stages, missing crucial opportunities for early intervention.
 Latinx patients are less likely to see neurologists or specialists called Movement Disorder Specialists (neurologists with advanced training in Parkinson’s and related conditions).
-These disparities are not biological.
-They are the result of longstanding barriers built into health care and research systems.
+These disparities are not biological; they are the result of longstanding barriers built into health care and research systems.

 The NIH’s Strategic Plan for Diversity, Equity, Inclusion, and Accessibility (DEIA) provides a promising roadmap for change.
-But when it comes to Parkinson’s, there is little enforcement.
+However, when it comes to Parkinson’s, there is little enforcement.
 Researchers can still receive full funding and publish their findings without including participants from underrepresented backgrounds or even reporting who was included in their studies.
 That is a serious failure in both science and fairness.

 Why is there a sense of urgency now more than ever?

 To make matters worse, NIH Director Dr. Anita Bhattacharya recently warned Congress that proposed budget cuts would severely limit the agency’s ability to fund research, including critical efforts to address health disparities.
 The administration’s Fiscal Year 2026 budget proposal would reduce NIH funding by nearly 40 percent, jeopardizing investments in minority health research and community-based programs.
-Bhattacharya emphasized that these cuts risk “undermining decades of progress” in biomedical science and could disproportionately harm underrepresented communities who already face barriers to care and research participation (Stolberg, 2025).
+Bhattacharya emphasized that these cuts risk “undermining decades of progress” in biomedical science and could disproportionately harm underrepresented communities who already face barriers to care and research participation.

 Fortunately, there are steps we can take.